Cardiovascular Disease Fellowship Program Structure

 Cardiac Catheterization: Our cardiac catheterization laboratory is the quarternary referral center for the region.
 We are the only center in Vermont that performs structural procedures and complex PCI with hemodynamic support.
-First and Second Year Fellows are trained to independently perform diagnostic coronary angiography and in left and right heart catheterization with hemodynamics.
-They are also exposed to percutaneous coronary interventions, structural procedures (TAVR, mitral valve repair, valve-in-valve procedures, PFO closure, left atrial appendage occlusion, and more), intracoronary diagnostics (FFR, IVUS, OCT), and complex interventions (CTO, atherectomy etc).
-Fellows who intend to subspecialize in Interventional Cardiology begin their training in interventional procedures during their Third Year.
-Overall, 2500 diagnostic coronary angiographies are performed at UVMMC per year, 1200 PCI, and 270 structural procedures, including 210 TAVR.
+First and Second Year Fellows are trained to independently perform diagnostic coronary angiography and left and right heart catheterization with hemodynamics.
+They are also exposed to percutaneous coronary interventions, structural procedures (TAVR, mitral valve repair, valve-in-valve procedures, PFO closure, left atrial appendage occlusion, and more), intracoronary diagnostics (FFR/DFR, IVUS, OCT), and complex interventions with and without hemodynamic support.
+Fellows who intend to subspecialize in Interventional Cardiology begin focused training in interventional procedures during their Third Year.
+Overall, approximately 2500 diagnostic coronary angiographies are performed at UVMMC per year, 1000 PCI, and 350 structural procedures.

-CCU Rotation: The inpatient Cardiology service is fellow-driven at UVMMC and comprises all levels of acuity, from acute STEMI care to chest pain.
+CCU Rotation: The busy inpatient Cardiology service is fellow-led at UVMMC and comprises all levels of acuity, from acute STEMI care and decompensated heart failure to chest pain.
 Fellows drive the care of all patients admitted to the cardiology service, from ED to discharge.
 Most patients are admitted to the CVCU, a mixed-intensity unit providing all levels of care from chest pain to STEMI.
-Teams include a cardiology faculty member, two fellows, four residents, a midlevel provider, and medical students.
-Fellows become comfortable managing and directing the care of patients with coronary syndromes, acute valvular disease, heart failure, pericardial disease, pulmonary hypertension, and adult congenital heart disease.
+Teams include a cardiology faculty member, one or two fellows, four residents, a midlevel provider, and medical students.
+Fellows become comfortable managing and directing the care of patients with coronary syndromes, acute valvular disease, acute heart failure, pericardial disease, pulmonary hypertension, and adult congenital heart disease.

 Inpatient Consultation: Fellows provide consultative services in conjunction with select faculty members, residents and students.
-A focus of this rotation is the care of the critically ill patient with a primary or secondary cardiac diagnosis in the Medical Intensive Care Unit.
-At UVMMC, patients with a primary cardiac diagnosis who require mechanical ventilation are treated in the medical or surgical (CT) Intensive Care Units and co-managed by Intensivists and Cardiologists.
+A focus of this rotation is the care of the critically ill cardiac patient in the Intensive Care Unit.
+At UVMMC, patients with a primary cardiac diagnosis who require mechanical ventilation or advanced hemodynamic support are treated in the medical or surgical (CT) Intensive Care Units, and are co-managed by Intensivists and the Cardiology Consult Team.

 Electrophysiology: Fellows evaluate and treat patients with the whole range of arrhythmia problems both on the electrophysiology inpatient service and as in-hospital consultants.
-Throughout fellowship, they are responsible for reading assigned ECGs and long-term arrhythmia monitoring.
+Throughout fellowship, they are responsible for reading assigned ECGs and ambulatory arrhythmia monitoring.
 Fellows also take part in ambulatory device clinics.
-Our electrophysiology laboratory performs more than 1500 procedures a year, including ablations, diagnostic procedures, and devices
+Our electrophysiology laboratory performs more than 1500 procedures a year, including ablations, diagnostic procedures, left atrial appendage occlusion, and devices.

-Echocardiography: During dedicated echo rotations, fellows are trained in the performance and interpretation of transthoracic and transesophageal echocardiography.
-Technology and training is continually updated to reflect the most recent innovations, including 3D and strain imaging.
+Echocardiography: During dedicated echo rotations, fellows are trained in the performance and interpretation of transthoracic and transesophageal echocardiography, including 3D and strain imaging.
 This is a particularly high-volume service, offering our fellows ample opportunity to achieve COCATS Level 2 competency.
 Third-year fellows wishing to focus on noninvasive cardiology or imaging can obtain Level 3 training.
 Fellows can participate in imaging during structural procedures, such as mitral valve repair or left atrial appendage occlusion.

 Cardiac Imaging: First-year fellows are initially trained in stress testing and nuclear myocardial perfusion imaging.
 Subsequent rotations add Cardiac CT and Cardiac MR exposure.
-At UVM, 75% to 80% of all nuclear studies are co-read by a nuclear cardiologist and a nuclear radiologist.
-A collaborative environment between Cardiolgy and Radiology creates optimal training conditions in all advanced cardiac imaging modalities.
+A collaborative environment between Cardiology and Radiology creates optimal training conditions in all advanced cardiac imaging modalities.
+For example, at UVM, 75% to 80% of all nuclear studies are co-read by a nuclear cardiologist and a nuclear radiologist.
 A dedicated Nuclear Physics curriculum is offered biennially to fulfill Nuclear Cardiology Board eligibility requirements.
-Fellows can choose to become COCATS Level 2 certified in Nuclear Cardiology during their training.
+Available technology includes SPECT and solid-state PET-CT, 265-detector CTA, and CMR with tissue characterization.

-Continuity Clinics: All Fellows participate in two continuity clinics during alternating weeks: one half-day outpatient clinic at the Burlington VA outpatient center, and one 3-hour session at the UVM Cardiology outpatient practice.
-In addition, Fellows in their third year can choose to participate in specialized outpatient clinics in electrophysiology, heart failure, interventional/structural cardiology, women's cardiac health, adult congenital heart disease, and preventive cardiology.
+Continuity Clinics: All Fellows participate in weekly half-day continuity clinics at the UVM Cardiology outpatient practice.
+In addition, Fellows in their third year can choose to participate in specialized outpatient clinics in electrophysiology, heart failure, interventional/structural cardiology, adult congenital heart disease, and preventive cardiology.

 Please contact us with any questions!